 Polyphenols is a term used to classify a large family of antioxidants that includes approximately 4,000 different compounds.
 These chemicals can be found in foods like grapes, pomegranates, green tea, and even red wine.
 They are powerful for fighting illness and disease when included in your diet.
 To boot, when applied topically, the benefits of polyphenols can help to repair damaged skin and restore elasticity to prematurely aging skin.
-Foods with polyphenols can actually make you look younger.
+Foods with polyphenols can support healthy aging.
 If looking younger is what you want, you can also read about progeline.

 Here are just a few polyphenols sources found in food: